California Climate Action Corps Host Partner Application

 Section VI: AmeriCorps Considerations

 Per AmeriCorps regulations, fellows may not duplicate activities or displace staff.
-Fellows are only allowed to work on approved service activities, cannot engage in fundraising, and are prohibited from engaging in activities in 45 CFR § 2520.65.
-Fellows may exercise their rights as private citizens and may only participate in prohibited activities on non-AmeriCorps time, without‐AmeriCorps funds or affiliation, and cannot wear the AmeriCorps or CCAC logo while doing so.
+Fellows are only allowed to serve on approved activities, cannot engage in fundraising, and are prohibited from engaging in activities in 45 CFR § 2520.65.
+Fellows may exercise their rights as private citizens and may only participate in prohibited activities on non-AmeriCorps time, without AmeriCorps funds or affiliation, and cannot wear the AmeriCorps or CCAC logo while doing so.

 Fellows are also prohibited from engaging in the following:

-Capacity building is prohibited: Approved projects should minimize administrative tasks, such as answering phones or managing front desks.
-Fellows cannot replace employees and cannot have sole responsibility for higher level management activities.
+Administrative or supervision tasks are prohibited: Approved projects should minimize administrative tasks, such as answering phones or managing front desks.
+Fellows cannot replace employees and cannot have sole responsibility for higher-level management activities.

-Fundraising, lobbying, policy advocacy, and grant writing is strictly prohibited.
-Fellows may support some research needed to prepare grant proposals as needed for their approved project but cannot author or submit the grant application themselves.
+Fundraising, lobbying, policy advocacy, and grant writing are strictly prohibited.
+Fellows may support research necessary to prepare grant proposals related to their approved activities, but they cannot author or submit the grant application themselves.

 Election and polling activities are prohibited: AmeriCorps members may not provide services for election or polling locations or in support of such activities.